laddertosky/fdbplayground/README.md

 ```

 ## Development note
-1. In getrange, the if we want to obtain the whole user key ranges [\x00, \xff), even though using \xff with 0 end_or_equal, fdb will throw "Key outside legal range.
+1. In getrange, if we want to obtain the whole user key ranges [\x00, \xff), even though using \xff with 0 end_or_equal, fdb will throw "Key outside legal range.
+Currently I use \xfe as end key, because I don't use key starting with \xfe.

+2. It's not uncommon to forget `fdb_future_block_until_ready(FDBFuture*)` normally will not return error code, even so, it does not return the error about the corresponding future.
+Use `fdb_future_get_error(FDBFuture*)` to obtain the required error code, especially for the future from `fdb_transaction_commit(FDBTransaction* tr)`.